Disability Access

 What is access?

-The equitable enjoyment, use, and experience of benefits from programs, services and environments by people with disabilities.
+The equal enjoyment, use, and experience of benefits from programs, services and environments by people with disabilities.

 Why is disability access important?